mxmxmarexmxm/ChatFlix/README.md

    - Profile Picture Upload: Users can upload and customize their profile pictures.
    - Username Editing: Users can change their display names.
+   - About Me Section: Users can provide additional information about themselves.
+   - LinkedIn and GitHub Links: Users can add links to their LinkedIn and GitHub profiles.

 3. **Chat Categories**